arogozhnikov/readable_capsnet/README.md

 - **blazingly fast:** <br />
   15 sec/epoch vs 747 sec/epoch on single V100 vs other [implementation](https://github.com/cedrickchee/capsule-net-pytorch)

-and, well, I didn't even use `torch.script` and did not use `fp16`, which will provide an additional boost in efficiency.
+and, well, I didn't even use `torch.jit.trace` and did not use `fp16`, which will provide an additional boost in efficiency.

 Two most important changes that made this possible are: